01 of 09

 Some of the wettest places on the planet are tucked in remote areas.
 However, there are plenty of inhabited places—surprising, given the weather—that experience a tremendous amount of rain each year, too.
 Unsurprisingly, the majority of these cities are located in tropical climates, and while some have dedicated seasons when it pours buckets, others see consistent rainfall throughout the year.
-Here are eight of the world’s rainiest cities—also known as as eight cities to avoid on your summer vacation.Continue to 2 of 9 below.
+Here are eight of the world’s rainiest cities—also known as as eight cities to avoid on your vacation if you're seeking sun.Continue to 2 of 9 below.

 02 of 09

 With a population of just over 100,000, Quibdó—the largest city in the department of Choco, Colombia—sees a staggering 354 inches (or 29.5 feet) of rainfall each year.
 Located near the mountains on Colombia’s western side, Quibdó has no dry season and it rains nearly every day (304 rainy days on average).
 However, the colder season in December gets more rain in the form of drizzle, while the warm season (April) sees more thunderstorms.
 March has the least amount of rain overall, but it still rains for half of the month.
 Ironically, despite the large amounts of rainfall, Quibdó often experiences a shortage of usable water due to the lack of reliable water storage systems.Continue to 3 of 9 below.

 On Africa’s northwestern coast, Liberia’s capital city of Monrovia is home to a population of over one million people who get doused in 182 inches of rainfall each year over a coincidental average of 182 rainy days.
 Monrovia’s rainy season lasts from May through October, but June and July are the wettest.
 During this time, many roads become impassable due to gobs of red mud.
 The months between December and February are still very humid and see an occasional showers.Continue to 4 of 9 below.